One app, in particular, is proving to be the most essential app for simplifying your career. Here's how to use Evernote as a healthcare professional.

 This app is for those of you who want to take advantage of Evernote, but prefer taking notes by hand.
 This is a fun way for you to still get the natural experience of writing by hand, without the need for paper and a pen.
 “Lose the paper, keep the handwriting.”

 eMedCert also offers a comprehensive online platform for medical professional education.
-If you are looking to get certified or renew your ACLS, PALS or BLS online, check out our website or email us at [email protected].
+If you are looking to get certified or renew your ACLS, PALS, or BLS online, check out our website or send us a message.